 UK-PBC and the British Society of Gastroenterology

-The presence of antimitochondrial antibodies (>1 in 40) or highly PBC-specific antinuclear antibodies, in the appropriate context of cholestatic liver biochemistry, without alternative explanation, is usually sufficient for confidently reaching the diagnosis of PBC.
+The presence of antimitochondrial antibodies (>1 in 40) or antinuclear antibodies highly specific for primary biliary cirrhosis (PBC), in the appropriate context of cholestatic liver biochemistry, without alternative explanation, is usually sufficient for confidently reaching the diagnosis of PBC.

 All patients with PBC should be offered structured life-long follow-up, recognizing that different patients have different disease courses and may require different intensity of follow-up.

 Risk assessment should evaluate disease severity and activity at baseline and on treatment.
 We recommend a combination of serum liver tests (to identify those with an elevated bilirubin, a platelet count <150 or biochemical disease activity on treatment), imaging (liver ultrasound to identify overt cirrhosis and splenomegaly; transient elastography to identify increased liver stiffness) and recognition of young age at disease onset (<45 years) and male sex.

 To identify those at greatest risk of disease progression, we recommend that all patients have individualized risk stratification using biochemical response indices following 1 year of ursodeoxycholic acid (UDCA) therapy.
 We suggest that UDCA-treated patients with an alkaline phosphatase (ALP) >1.67 x upper limit of normal (ULN) and/or elevated bilirubin <2 x ULN represent a group of high-risk patients in whom there is randomized controlled trial evidence for the addition of second-line therapy.